taichi-dev/taichi/docs/gui.rst

          rgb = np.array([[0.4, 0.8, 1.0], [0.0, 0.5, 1.0]])
          hex = ti.rgb_to_hex(rgb)  # np.array([0x66ccff, 0x007fff])

-    This is helpful since the return value could be used in other paint APIs.
+    The return values can be used in GUI drawing APIs.

 .. _gui_event: